 6. Concluding remarks, limitations and possible future research

 Besides institutional investors, much of the literature proposes that foreign investors also impact on the volatility of stock returns (Chole et al., 1999 and Li et al., 2011).
-This study explored the possibility of including foreign investors as another control variable; however, the data were not sufficient[9] to distinguish the effects of foreign and institutional investors.
+This study explored the possibility of including foreign investors as another control variable; however, the data were not sufficient[10] to distinguish between the effects of foreign and institutional investors.
 In this context, it is worth noting a recent contribution by Che (2018) who studied the effect of foreign and institutional investors in the Norwegian market.
 The results from Che’s (2018) study reveal that institutional investors have a negative impact on stock return volatility, which is consistent with the results presented in this research.

 Lastly, some of the empirical literature also suggests that corporate disclosure and institutional ownership are correlated, for example, Bushee and Noe (2000).
 However, it is prohibitively difficult to observe the level of corporate disclosure of IPOs because corporate disclosure data is not publicly available before a firm goes public.
 Accordingly, it is recognized as one of the limitations of this paper and identified as a promising area for future research, should the data become available.